Quantum computing of the nonlinear Schr\"odinger equation via measurement-induced potential reconstruction: Results

 Although the number of retained modes $M$ can in principle be selected arbitrarily, for analytical convenience we parameterize $M$ using the number of retained qubits, defined as $m = \log_2 M$.
 In the discrete spectral representation, the initial $M/2$ coefficients correspond to the positive low-frequency components of the spectrum, while the remaining $M/2$ coefficients represent the negative low-frequency components.

-We validate the method using three test cases: a 1D soliton, a 2D Gaussian wave packet, and a moving 2D cylindrical obstacle within a superfluid BEC.
+We validate the method using four test cases: a 1D soliton, a 2D Gaussian wave packet, 2D snake instability and a moving 2D cylindrical obstacle within a superfluid BEC.
 For all cases, periodic boundary conditions are imposed to facilitate the numerical implementation.